 Tell us about yourselves (Who is on your team, what are you studying, what year are you)

-inFlo’s team will to deliver a product that will significantly improve current data analysis efforts. inFlo’s teams’ background in design and computer science has yielded innovative solutions to a very pertinent problem. inFlo is a great investment opportunity because its beta software tool has been successfully tested and shown to perform exceedingly well in solving difficult problems in the design of power generation components utilizing big data released by NASA.
+inFlo’s team will to deliver a product that will significantly improve current data analysis efforts. inFlo’s teams’ background in design and computer science has yielded innovative solutions to a very pertinent problem. inFlo is a great investment opportunity because its prototype software tool has been successfully tested and shown to perform exceedingly well in solving difficult problems in the design of power generation components utilizing big data released by NASA.
 Additionally, inFlo has a working agreement with TurboVision Consulting Group, Inc., a Florida corporation (TurboVision).

 inFlo’s partnership with TurboVision offers a fertile environment to test all versions of its revolutionary software tool.
 TurboVision has an ongoing alliance with Mitsubishi Power Systems, Ltd., a Japanese company (MHI) and it has produced for Mitsubishi the highest efficiency compressors in the industry, durable turbines, dry low NOx and durable combustors, efficient and robust sealing and secondary flow systems, innovative strategic planning for future industrial engine products, novel engine cost reductions and cost reduction methods, rapid design systems with world-class fidelity including computational fluid dynamic based design systems, engineering personnel trained in advanced gas turbine design procedures, turbine part investment castings with substantially increased casting yields, thermal barrier coatings with improved life on combustor and turbine parts, and hot part repair processes with lower costs and higher quality.
 In this setting, inFlo’s software tool will continue to be tested and developed in a manner that makes inFlo’s software market ready.
 Multigraph has been an essential tool for analyzing and designing many of the products developed by TurboVision for MHI.
 The testing of inFlo’s product has displayed incredible power and potential to facilitate the visualization, analysis and interpretation of big data not only in the power generation industry by other industries as well.